sarahgoodwin93/project2-colourchange-challenge/README.md

 ### Reaction Times

-1. As someone who wishes to improve their reaction time I want to be able to clearly see the timer so I can try to get as many clicks as possible within the timeframe
+1. As someone who wishes to improve their reaction time I want to be able to clearly see the timer so I can try to get as many clicks as possible within the timeframe.
 2. As someone who wishes to improve their reaction time I want to be able to clearly see my scores increase and know when I have missed a box.
-3. As someone who wishes to improve their reaction time I want to see if new levels have been added so I can try to continue to improve.

 # Design